 Rely on the guidelines in the link provided above as you carry out the stages of soldering.

-- Thread the cable through the plastic part of the plug and conclude by soldering the wires onto there.
-Screw the case back afterwards.
+· Thread the cable through the plastic part of the plug and conclude by soldering the wires onto there.
+Screw the case back afterward.

-- Cover the bare wires with a tin layer, cover everything back up, and test the earphones to see if they work.
+· Cover the bare wires with a thin layer, cover everything back up, and test the earphones to see if they work.

-- Make extra certain that the red and green wires are not merged before you begin the soldering process.
+· Make extra sure that the red and green wires are not merged before you begin the soldering process.
 Take each wire to its respective terminal, screw the jack plug case back on.
 You now have new headphones without the need to spend all that money.

-We hope that this article will be really useful when you are planning to repair your headphones.
+We hope that this article will be handy when you are planning to repair your headphones.
 For more tips, please read the article about how to choose the best gaming headphones.